The Best Windows 10 Hybrids (2-in-1) Devices to Get

 Surface Pro 4 type cover is also vastly improved compared to previous models, but unfortunately, Microsoft sells it separately, so you’ll have to pay another $100 for it.
 Another thing that could be better is a battery life, as Surface Pro 4’s battery hasn’t improved much compared to Surface Pro 4.

 All in all, if you’re looking for a powerful device that can meet all your demands, Surface Pro 4 is a perfect choice, as Microsoft did a really good job with this device.
-When it comes to price, you can purchase it for $899, which is a good deal, compared to the next device on our list, and Microsoft’s another big innovation of 2015, Surface Book.
+When it comes to price, you can purchase the Intel Core i5 version it for about $900, which is a good deal, compared to the next device on our list, and Microsoft’s another big innovation of 2015, Surface Book.